 Get your medical treatment delivered from DispatchHealth and you’ll find a wealth of benefits.
 There’s no germy waiting room — you can relax in the comfort of your own home or office.
-Wait times are shorter, and time spent with your clinician is longer, so you get better treatment faster than your local ER.
-And the cost is significantly less too, plus they accept all the major health insurance plans, even Medicare, Medicaid and Tricare!
+Wait times are shorter, and time spent with your clinician is longer, so you get ER-level care from the comfort of home.
+And the cost is significantly less too, plus they accept all major health insurance plans, including Medicare.

 So what can DispatchHealth do for you when your asthma is flaring up?
 They can start by listening to your lungs and using a peak flow meter to measure how well air moves out of your lungs.
 Then they can administer breathing treatments, and offer both immediate or long-acting medications such as inhalers or nebulizers.
 They’re also ready and able to answer your questions, help you understand your condition and recommend preventative measures as appropriate.

-Best of all, they can help you get back to life quickly, with convenient care from ER-trained clinicians who will work around your schedule and lifestyle.
-It’s better care, in the comfort of home!
+Best of all, they can help you get back to life quickly, with convenient care from emergency care providers who will work around your schedule and lifestyle.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.